Let’s describe a common scenario for workers handling inbound receiving on behalf of buildings, stores, universities, warehouses, etc.

 Yes!
 PackageX enables users to connect their shipping accounts to our platform via API key.
 Get access to preferred and negotiated rates from dozens of carriers including UPS and FedEx with shipping aggregator EasyPost, or use our direct carrier integrations to get rates from providers like DoorDash, USPS, and Frayt.

-Once you’ve connected your accounts, use PackageX Shipments to create a label.
+Once you’ve connected your accounts, use PackageX Shipments to create a label and print it out.
 Enter sender, recipient, and package details to instantly get rates from every provider who can perform the shipment.
 Track your package's journey with our interactive tracking map and customize notifications to get package updates through the last mile.

 Want to stay ahead in